message/iata/PT.md

 3. Passengers entering or transiting through Portugal must have:
 - a negative COVID-19 rapid antigen test taken at most 48 hours before departure from the first embarkation point; or
 - a negative COVID-19 NAAT, PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point; or
-- an EU Digital Covid Certificate (EU DCC).
+- an EU Digital Covid Certificate (EU DCC); or
+- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival and issued in Albania, Andorra, Faroe Isl., Israel, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Switzerland, Turkey, Ukraine or Vatican City (Holy See).
+Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
 This does not apply to:
 - passengers younger than 12 years;
 - passengers traveling on a direct flight to Azores or Madeira.